 - Q: Suppose I want to develop my intuition into a useful skill.
 What is involved and how do I begin?

 - Q: Is intuitive information always true?
 How can I know if it’s correct and can be trusted?

 - Q: How was CAI able to apply intuitive inquiry to real-world problems?

-- Q: I’m not so interested in these applications and validations.
-Can I not use intuition to enlarge my understanding of myself, learn where I am headed and discover the purpose of my life?
+- Q: I’m not so interested in these applications and verifications.
+Can I not use intuition to enhance my understanding of myself, discover the purpose of my life and learn where I am headed?

 - Q: Are there any conditions on working with an intuitive if I want to obtain accurate, complete and reliable information?

 - Q. How can it be that such a universal and powerful mental capacity as intuition is not already well recognized and taught in psychology, education and science?